 Lecture, discussions and problems dealing with subjects required by the U.S. Coast Guard for federal license as an officer in the merchant marine.
 In order to complete this course satisfactorily, each candidate for license is required to demonstrate, by qualifying examinations in all areas, his ability to become a fully qualified merchant marine officer.
-Prerequisites: Satisfactory completion of all required NAUT courses and three successful summer sea terms.
+Examinations are administered to replicate conditions under which Federal exams are given.